Registration is now full

 Dr. Tyson Reeder is a historian of early American politics, constitutionalism, and foreign relations at Brigham Young University.
 He is a recognized authority on James Madison, most recently authoring Serpent in Eden: Foreign Meddling and Partisan Politics in James Madison’s America.
 Reeder edited The Routledge History of US Foreign Relations, and wrote Smugglers, Pirates, and Patriots: Free Trade in the Age of Revolution.
 Before joining the faculty at BYU, he was a faculty member at the University of Virginia, where he was an editor of the Papers of James Madison, with an expertise in Madison’s tenure as secretary of state.

-Dr. M. Graeme Bannerman is the founder of Bannerman Associates, an international consulting firm.
-He is a former staffer for Middle East and South Asia on US Senate Foreign Relations Committee (1979-1987), as well as a former Middle East analyst on US State Department Policy Planning Staff.
-Dr. Bannerman previously taught at several universities, including Georgetown University, the George Washington University, and the American University of Beirut.
-He has served as international observer of elections in Georgia, the Philippines, Haiti, Pakistan, West Bank/Gaza, Mongolia and Yemen.
+Dr. M. Graeme Bannerman is a Scholar at the Middle East Institute, as well as Board Chair Emeritus of Hands Along the Nile and a Member of the Board of Partnership for a Secure America and on the Advisory Board of the American Chamber of Commerce in Cairo.
+Dr. Bannerman is also the founder of Bannerman & Associates, Inc., an international consulting firm.
+He is a former Staff Director of the Senate Foreign Relations Committee, as well as a former Middle East/South Asian analyst on the US State Department Policy Planning Staff.
+Dr. Bannerman previously taught at several universities, including Georgetown University, George Washington University, and the American University in Beirut.
+He has served as an international observer of elections in Georgia, the Philippines, Haiti, Pakistan, West Bank/Gaza, Mongolia, Yemen, and Lebanon.

 Ambassador Philip S. Kosnett represented the United States in Europe, the Middle East, and Asia during a Foreign Service career that focused on international security and post-conflict governance.
 Kosnett now consults, comments, and writes on global affairs and has taken on roles in education and humanitarian action.
 His senior postings included Ambassador to Kosovo; Charge d’Affaires (acting ambassador) in Turkey and Iceland; and Deputy Chief of Mission (deputy ambassador) in Uzbekistan.
 He served four tours in Iraq and Afghanistan as a provincial administrator and senior political-military officer, and held political-economic, counterterrorism, and environmental diplomacy portfolios at U.S. missions in Japan and The Netherlands.
 He also held policy, crisis management, and intelligence positions in Washington.